KeithLabelle/virgil-purekit-go/README.md

 decryptedPasswordHash, err := crypto.Decrypt(encryptedPasswordHash, privateKey)
 ```

-Save the decrypted users password hashes into your database.
+Save the decrypted user password hashes into your database.
 After the recovery process is done, you can delete all the Pure data and the recovery keypair.

 ## Docs